MilesCranmer/PySR/docs/tuning.md

 If I find the equations get very complex and I'm not sure if they are numerically precise, I might set `precision=64`.

+Once a run is finished, I use the `PySRRegressor.from_file` function to load the saved search in a different process (requires the pickle file, and possibly also the `.csv` file if you quit early).
+I can then explore the equations, convert them to LaTeX, and plot their output.

+## More Tips

 You might also wish to explore the [discussions](https://github.com/MilesCranmer/PySR/discussions/) page for more tips, and to see if anyone else has had similar questions.
+Be sure to also read through the [reference](api.md).